swaroop-giri/FetchTest/README.md

 ```

-## Installing Dependencies
+## Installing Dependencies (optional)
-This script doesn't use any third party dependencies but if your python version is old, there might be dependency issues.
+This script should work out of the box and doesn't use any third party dependencies.
+However, if your python version is old, there might be dependency issues.
 Python 3.10 is recommended.
 ```
   pip install -r requirements.txt
 ```